pj097/ClimateForestModeling/README.md

 Use the download_data.ipynb notebook to download data from Google Earth Engine (Google Earth Engine Python API).
 The downloaded data can then be explored using visualise_features.ipynb.

 For hyperparameter tuning, refer to hypertune.ipynb, which is configured using hyper_model_creator.py.
 Alternatively, you can skip hyperparameter tuning and create the model directly with keras_model_creator.py, then train it using other notebooks such as climate.ipynb.
+To visualize tuning results, simply activate Tensorboard code within hypertune.ipynb.
+Alternatively, plot_tuner.ipynb can be used as a basis for more tailored plots.

 The final notebook, climate.ipynb, requires ERA5 data.
 Instructions for obtaining this data can be found in download_data.ipynb.
 This notebook performs correlations between change maps in tree genus classification results and climate variables and implements a narrow neural network to predict tree change maps based on climate data.

-MIT License

-Copyright (c) [2024] [Pedro Junio]

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.